Key takeaways

 The Efficiency Question

-Which brings us back to Kipchoge's nose.
+That brings the article back to Kipchoge's nose.

 The science